The Signalling Record Society

 - A date or date range where successive signal boxes of that name or identity were located in different places.

-Where the signal box is listed in one of our published Signal Box Registers clicking on the icon will bring up an updated copy of the signal box register if one is available.
+Where the signal box is listed in one of our published Signal Box Registers, clicking on the icon will display an updated copy of the signal box register entry if one is available.
 There may be other information or links displayed in the pop-up box as well.

 All kinds of level crossing are shown including many that have been removed with the passage of time.
 Inclusion of a level crossing marker is not evidence of any public right of way at the location indicated unless it is a crossing of a public highway.
 Do not trespass on the railway!

 Use has been made of a Network Rail level crossing list dated 2013 which had been obtained under Freedom of Information provisions.
 Where a line remains in Network Rail ownership and the crossing is marked as not being on this list, is is very likely that the crossing had already been closed by this date.

 - Level crossing that is, or has been, directly supervised by railway staff.
 It includes crossings managed remotely by CCTV and those using the modern lidar / radar technology (MCB-OD).
 Some may no longer be supervised and others may have only been supervised in recent times.
 Includes accommodation and user worked crossings where the user is required to obtain permission to cross.

 - Unmanned crossing.
 Anything from a public footpath to a private road not supervised directly by railway staff and where the user is responsible for ensuring the line is clear before crossing.